When do you expect to take FID?

 Our immediate priority is to complete the set of agreements with the government known as the legal and contractual framework.
 We will take FID once the three elements - legal and contractual framework, offtake agreements and project financing are fully in place.

-What is the vision for Mozambique LNG?
+What is Anadarko's LNG vision for Mozambique?

-Why is resettlement necessary and what steps are being taken to ensure it has a positive result?
+Is Resettlement necessary and what steps are being taken to ensure it has a positive result?

 An LNG processing plant, such as the proposed Afungi LNG Park, requires a large area of land for the construction of the onshore and near shore LNG components.
 Once the construction phase of the project commences, it will also mark the beginning of industrial scale land clearance, excavations and earth moving activities.